Miniconomy: Clubs

 Clubs are the internet forums in Miniconomy.
 Different sub forums are available after someone builds a club and the players joins it.
 All club owners are automatically administrator of the club, and have the ability to appoint three moderators.
 Politics and game announcements also take place through clubs, and it is the preferred way of communication in Miniconomy.
 The possibility of private clubs, protected by a password, also allow for political parties, newspaper publishers, and volunteers to chat within the game without having to resort to outside communication tools.

 Newspapers

 Miniconomy has one official newspaper, the Miniconomist, which publishes every week in Dutch.
 Besides this newspaper, there are also other newspapers, created by players themselves.
 All the newspapers can be found by going to the kiosk in Miniconomy.

 Miniconomeetings

 About once every 3–4 months there will be held a Miniconomeeting.
 Currently only Dutch and Belgian players organize these kind of meetings of which there have been a few dozen so far.
 The last meeting took place in Amsterdam on 27 December 2014 and had many attendees.
 On average about 10 to 20 players attend these meetings, coming from anywhere in the two countries.

 Administrative staff and volunteers

-There are several different administrative and volunteer functions, these are:
+There are several administrative and volunteer functions, these are: